jdecaron/c19coalition/_posts/2020-07-31-c19-coalitiion-volunteer-highlight-sandy-kamp.md

 ***When you think about our mission, what motivates you to continue volunteering?***

 I try to always work for an organization that has a great mission.
-I definitely align with C19 Coalition’s mission to help with the PPPE crisis and everything that is happening right now.
+I definitely align with C19 Coalition’s mission to help with the PPE crisis and everything that is happening right now.
 I have a lot of friends and family members who are frontline workers.
 I see them having to reuse their masks, which really motivates me to help out wherever I can.